EngrIbrahimAdnan/SharpScenery/README.md

 ## Acknowledgments

 Special thanks to:
-- **Unreal Sensei**: For the incredible Unreal Engine tutorials that helped shape this project.
 - **SilverTm**: For the open-source City Park Environment asset used in this game.

 Thank you for playing **SharpScenery**.
 Enjoy the game, and we look forward to your high scores and feedback!